Albion Viaduct

-The Maribyrnong River Viaduct (also known locally as the Quarter Mile Bridge) carries the Albion–Jacana railway line across the Maribyrnong River in the western suburbs of Melbourne, Australia.
-It is located near the E J Whitten Bridge, and is almost 400 metres long (hence the Quarter Mile name).
+The Albion Viaduct, officially the Maribyrnong River Viaduct, and also known locally as the Quarter Mile Bridge, is a trestle viaduct across the Maribyrnong River and Maribyrnong River Trail that carries the Albion–Jacana railway line, located in the inner western suburbs of Melbourne, in Victoria, Australia.
+It is located near the E J Whitten Bridge, and is almost 400 m long (hence the Quarter Mile name).